wakeuplabs-io/noir-stylus-verifier/docs/tutorials/building-a-voting-app.md

 - Implement additional privacy features like vote encryption
 - Scale to support larger voter populations

-For more information, explore the codebase in `examples/voting/` and refer to the Noir, Stylus and Noir Stylus Verifier documentations for deeper technical details.
+For more information, explore the [codebase](https://github.com/wakeuplabs-io/noir-stylus-verifier) in `examples/voting` and refer to the [Noir](https://noir-lang.org/), [Arbitrum Stylus](https://arbitrum.io/stylus) and [Noir Stylus Verifier](https://github.com/wakeuplabs-io/noir-stylus-verifier) documentations for deeper technical details.